Aaron Porter: Post-Presidency

 In September 2011 Porter contributed to the book What Next for Labour?
 Ideas for a new generation; his piece was entitled "Where Next for Labour’s Higher Education Policy?"

+Porter now holds a portfolio of non-executive board and trustee roles.
+He is chair of BPP University, deputy chair of Goldsmiths University, on the board of the Institute and Faculty of Actuaries and a trustee of the King's Head Theatre.
+In August 2023, he was appointed by the Privy Council onto the governing body of a healthcare regulator, the General Chiropractic Council.
+He is also Associate Director (Governance) for AdvanceHE a development agency for higher education, and has advised over 50 universities on their governance across. the UK, Ireland and Australia.

-Porter now holds a portfolio of roles primarily in the higher education sector.
-He is Director of External Affairs for the National Centre for Universities and Business, Associate Director (Governance) for the Leadership Foundation, Honorary Research Fellow at the University of Winchester and is on the Advisory Board for the Office for Fair Access (OFFA).
+He was Director of External Affairs for the National Centre for Universities and Business, Honorary Research Fellow at the University of Winchester and on the advisory board for the Office for Fair Access (OFFA).

 In July 2014, he was awarded an Honorary Doctorate of Laws by his alma mater, the University of Leicester at their summer graduation ceremony to recognise his contribution to higher education and the student experience.